eclipse-bluechi/bluechi/doc/docs/api/description.md

     Returns an array with all currently loaded systemd units on all online nodes.
 This is equivalent to calling `Node.ListUnits()` on all the online nodes and adding the name of the node as the first element of each returned element struct.

+  * `ListUnitFiles(out a(sss) unit_files)`

+    Returns an array with all systemd unit files on all online nodes.
+This is equivalent to calling `Node.ListUnitFiles()` on all the online nodes and adding the name of the node as the first element of each returned element struct.

   * `CreateMonitor(out o monitor)`